Air Reserve Personnel Center: History

-The Center was established Nov.
-1, 1953, as Detachment 1, Headquarters Continental Air Command, to centralize the custody and maintenance of master personnel records of Reserve Airmen not on extended active duty.
-The detachment officially began operations March 1, 1954, and soon had responsibilities for a wide variety of personnel actions, including administrative capability for mobilization of the Air Force Reserve.
+The Center was established 1 Nov.
+1953, as Detachment 1, Headquarters Continental Air Command, to centralize the custody and maintenance of master personnel records of Reserve Airmen not on extended active duty.
+The detachment officially began operations 1 March 1954, and soon had responsibilities for a wide variety of personnel actions, including administrative capability for mobilization of the Air Force Reserve.

-On Jan.
-1, 1957, the organization became Headquarters Air Reserve Records Center, acquiring the status of a numbered Air Force within Continental Air Command.
-Because of increasing involvement in all areas of personnel management, the Center was renamed the Air Reserve Personnel Center on Sept.
-1, 1965.
+On 1 Jan.
+1957, the organization became Headquarters Air Reserve Records Center, acquiring the status of a numbered Air Force within Continental Air Command.
+Because of increasing involvement in all areas of personnel management, the Center was renamed the Air Reserve Personnel Center on 1 Sept.
+1965.
+When Continental Air Command was inactivated, ARPC was designated a separate operating agency on 1 Aug.
+1968, with no significant change in mission.
 Responsibility for maintaining personnel records of Air National Guard officers was added in July 1971, and enlisted Airmen in March 1978.

-ARPC was designated a separate operating agency on Aug.
-1, 1968, with no significant change in mission.
 In 1978, its status changed to that of a direct reporting unit and organizational element of the Air Force Reserve.
-Separate operating agency status was re-established May 1, 1983.
-The Center was designated as a field operating agency Feb.
-5, 1991.
-With the establishment of the Air Force Reserve Command (AFRC) on Feb.
-17, 1997, ARPC was assigned to AFRC as a major command direct reporting unit.
+Separate operating agency status was re-established 1 May 1983, and the Center was designated as a field operating agency 5 Feb.
+1991.
+With the establishment of the Air Force Reserve Command (AFRC) on 17 Feb.
+1997, ARPC was assigned to AFRC as a major command direct reporting unit.

-The center moved from the former Lowry Air Force Base to its current location at Buckley Space Force Base Aug.
-1, 2011.
+The center moved from the former Lowry Air Force Base to its current location at Buckley Space Force Base 1 Aug.
+2011.